 web developmentOriginally I was a designer only, but I found that the simplest way to get my vision accomplished, is to build and develop dynamic pages myself.
 I developed a main benchmark web shop in PHP and MySQL in 2002, which established the foundation for my later system.
 The most complex sites were multilingual shops with multiple currencies, and several shipping and payment options.
 They - of course - have administrator interface with order, product, banner management, statistics, newsletter compilation etc.

-Nowadays I use TYPO3 CMS as a framework to create very unique front end pages.
+Nowadays I use various MVC CMS to create very unique front end pages.

 web designerI designed my first web site in 2000 for our demoscene event.
 It was a simple static web site.
 Later, I continued working on friend’s web sites, gained more experience and I finally landed my first real web designer job at a design studio.
 I like simple and clear minimal designs.
 In my opinion, functionality is always more important, than the look.
 I designed my last professional web in 2010.

 early experimental photosI bought my first digital camera in 2003.
 It was a cheap and compact camera with limited picture quality and possibilities, thus my graphical experience and skills became ever more important to rely on for these pictures.